 White to very pale pink, very crowded and free from the stem with brown spots appearing as it ages.

-There are several white mushrooms that could be confused with the Spotted Toughshank, the most dangerous of which are the Destroying Angel, pictured, or white Deathcap.
+There are several white mushrooms that could be confused with the Spotted Toughshank, the most dangerous of which are the Destroying Angel (Amanita virosa), pictured, or the white variety of the Deathcap (Amanita phalloides var. alba).
 Although the two mushrooms have skirts, these could be eaten by slugs or damaged by the weather.
 Be very cautious when identifying mushrooms with white caps, gills and stem.